The front of our office building in Springfield.

 We’re committed to helping you not only form your company but maintain it for many years to come.
 That’s why we make it our goal to ensure that none of our clients miss their annual report deadline and risk being administratively dissolved by the state.

-When you hire us for LLC registration, you’ll be enrolled in our Annual Report Compliance Service at no upfront cost.
+When you hire Illinois Registered Office for LLC registration, you’ll be enrolled in our Annual Report Renewal Service at no upfront cost.
 We’ll send real-time reminders before your annual report due date and then file on your behalf ahead of the deadline ($100 + state fee).
 If you prefer to file on your own, you can easily cancel the service in your account.

 Services that Grow with Your Business

-With Illinois Registered Office, you get personalized support from real humans at every stage of your business journey.
+With Illinois Registered Office, you get personalized support from business experts at every stage of your business journey.

 Want to host an investor meeting in Springfield?
-Ask about renting a conference room in our building.
+Our conference rooms are available to rent.

 Whether you’re starting your first LLC or your tenth, you deserve a formation service that does it all.
 From virtual office service to web hosting.
 From annual reports to trademarks.
 All for reasonable, transparent prices.
 All with support from real people who truly care.